KMean/header-maker/README.md

 Run the script with your desired options.
 Here are a few examples:

 ## Basic Usage
-Generate a simple Python header with a centered title:
+Generate a simple Solidity header with a centered title:

 ```bash
 header --sol "My Header Title"